DavidSouther/software_craftsmanship/00_introduction/README.md

 # Introduction

 Human endeavors rest on the backs of the hard-working crafters.
-From stone- movers of the Egyptian pyramids to steel-workers on today's oil rigs, skilled workers built civilization with their hands.
+From stone- movers of the Egyptian pyramids to steel-workers on today's wind farms, skilled workers built civilization with their hands.
 Stone, steel, lumber, and leather have for centuries been the foundation of human enterprise.
 In the 21st century, there is a new medium demanding attention: information.
 The data flying across